 Years 10-11 (GCSE)

 All pupils take English Language, English Literature, Mathematics and either Science + Additional Science or three separate sciences (Biology, Chemistry, Physics).
 A modern foreign language (French or German or Spanish) is compulsory, except for pupils with a recognised learning difficulty.
-All pupils follow the GCSE Short Course in Religious Studies.
 Pupils then choose three from a list of optional subjects.
-The optional subjects currently available are: Art and Design, Design and Technology (Graphic Products), Classical Civilisation, Drama, Geography, History, ICT, Latin, Music, PE.
+The optional subjects currently available are: Art and Design, Design and Technology (Graphic Products), Classical Civilisation, Drama, Geography, History, ICT, Latin, Music, PE, Religious Studies.
 Pupils may also opt to study a second modern foreign language.

 Years 12 -13 (AS and A2-Levels)